filecoin-project/devgrants/open-grant-proposals/open-proposal-template.md

 lotus-farcaster V2 brings additionnal functionnalities to lotus farcaster (see tables below).

 **Lotus farcaster has 20 forks, was downloaded more than 200 times and get 20+ new users during the last 2 weeks.
-We want to keep farcaster has one of the main analitics companion of miners by continuously adding features supporting there new challenges.
+We want to keep farcaster has one of the main analytics companion of miners by continuously adding features supporting their new challenges.
 This new release includes enhanced deals view / Fil+ and much more**

 Lotus farcaster is a Visualization and Analytics tool for Lotus Filecoin node It leverages Prometheus, Grafana and Python.